Will I get a taste of “the real” India?

-What’s the weather like in India in January/February?
+What’s the weather like in India in March?

 What about religious observance?

 The itinerary is built in such a way as to enable us to observe Shabbat.
 The Shabbat, says Rabbi Abraham Joshua Heschel, is like a "palace in time".
-Just as a palace is a place of special beauty and delight that's set apart from its surroundings, the Shabbat is a chance to set time aside from the usual and indulge in the chance to (re-)connect to ourselves.
+Just as a palace is a place of special beauty and delight that's set apart from its surroundings, the Shabbat is a chance to set time aside from the usual hustle-and-bustle and (re-)connect to yourself.
 It's another way to be mindful.

 Can I keep kosher?